kevinisageek/kevinisageek.org/content/pages/reading-list.md

 - Takuan Soho - The Unfettered Mind (Translated by William Scott Wilson)
 - Eliezer Yudkowski - Rationality: From AI to Zombies
 - Neil Gaiman - American Gods
-- Left of Bang - Patrick Van Horne and Jason A. Riley

 ### Want to read